 A HEARTY LENTIL MEATBALL, PASTA, AND VEGETABLE SOUP IN A SAVORY BROTH

-Although we know this is ridiculous, our version of cold still provides a need for comforting hot food and gives inspiration for soups and other hot dishes to warm us from the inside out.
-But, why not make comfort food healthy with less fat?
+Although we know this is ridiculous, our cold version still provides a need for comforting hot food and gives inspiration for soups and other hot dishes to warm us from the inside out.
+But why not make comfort food healthy with less fat?

 WHAT INGREDIENTS I USE TO MAKE SAVORY VEGAN ITALIAN WEDDING SOUP